Clacly96/ESPic/README.md

-# ESPic
+# PyMsg

-ESPic is a WiFi PIC programmer made for Computers and Computers Networks course at UNIVPM.
+PyMsg is a simple messaging service made for Computers and Computers Networks course at UNIVPM.